-In fact, the Sanitary Code introduces some modifications to the liability rules of the Civil Code which allow us to believe that it is a stricter liability than the general one.
-Therefore, the law says that the affected party seeking compensation for the damages caused will have to prove the defect, the damage and the causal relationship between them.
-In clinical trials, once the damage is established, it shall be presumed to have occurred in connection with the research.
-The defendant cannot escape liability by claiming that the damages caused by a defective medical product arise from events or circumstances that were not foreseen given the state of scientific or technical knowledge existing at the time of its circulation or use.
+Indeed, the Sanitary Code introduces some modifications to the liability rules of the Civil Code, which may lead people to believe that it is a stricter liability than the general regime.
+Notably, the Sanitary Code states that the victim must prove the defect, the damage and the causal link between them.
+In clinical trials, once the damage is established, a presumption arises that it occurred in connection with the research.
+Also, as indicated, the development-risk defence is excluded.